-even animals and animal waste.
+even animals and animal excrement.

-after going to the toilet or before eating.
+after using the restroom or before eating.

-should - even after using the
+frequently as they should, even after using the

-If we don't wash our hands frequently enough,
+If we don't wash our hands frequently enough, we

-can infect ourselves with these germs
+can infect ourselves with these germs by touching

 our eyes, nose or mouth.

-We can spread these germs to others by touching them
+We can spread these germs to others by touching

 such as doorknobs.